 New York Public Library’s Cullman Center Fellowships

 is an international fellowship program open to people whose work will benefit from access to the New York Public Library’s collections housed at its main branch on Fifth Avenue.
 Novelists, playwrights and poets are invited to apply, along with academics and independent researchers.
 Fellows can be from anywhere in the world.
 A stipend of up to $70,000 is granted to each fellow, along with an office, a computer and full access to the Library’s physical and electronic resources.
-Applications for 2020/21 fellowships close on 27 September.
+Applications for 2021/22 fellowships are expected to close in September.

 Wallace Stegner House

 is located in Eastend, Saskatchewan.
 The Wallace Stegner House residency program accepts writers for stays from one week to up to eleven months.
 A rental fee of $250 is payable and includes all utilities.
 Writers and other artists from around the world are invited to apply.
 Applications requesting a stay of three weeks or more which are received before 30 September will be given first consideration.